mikhailklassen/research-diary-project/README.md

 Installation
 ======================
 I haven't yet put together an install script, so for the time being, everything you need is right here in the main directory.
-I'd recommend putting a simlink for lanyon into your `/usr/bin` with the following command inside the lanyon
+I'd recommend putting a symlink for lanyon into your `/usr/bin` with the following command inside the lanyon
 directory: